|

-Have you ever visited Disney’s Fort Wilderness Resort and Campground and
+visited Disney’s Fort Wilderness Resort and Campground and admired those

 When I fist saw one I was so taken with it that I asked the camper, “Where

-But my wife Carol was determined to have one so she did a bit of online
+But my wife Carol was determined to have one for our campsite so she did a

-make them one too.
-I have now made about eight lamps and in the process I
+I have now made more than fifty lamps and in the process I have refined my

-have refined my technique.
-Here are some instructions which you can use to
+Here are some instructions which you can use to make your own lamp.

 All of your friends and neighbors already think that you’re a crazy Disney